NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/mot.md

 | 0x14   | u32  | **Coordinates Offset**: For each key frame.                         |
 | 0x18   | u32  | **Padding**: Zeros.                                                 |

+Each time value is a 32-bit float, representing the current frame count divided by 60.
+This is because the game runs at 60 frames per second, therefore the fractional value is in seconds.

 [1] Track flag values

 - `TRANSLATE = 0x01`